Gerald Cauthen. Published in the SF Examiner (6/28/2018)

-o The $100 million “tunnel plug”, added to facilitate the possible future construction of a Pennsylvania Street tunnel, was not part of the original DTX plan and should therefore be cut from the DTX budget.
+o The $100 million “tunnel plug” added to facilitate possible future construction of a Pennsylvania Street tunnel was not part of the original DTX plan and therefore should be cut from the DTX budget.
 If and when additional funding becomes available, additional portions of the rail system can be depressed.
-Spending $100 million now to facilitate a future connection that might or might not be needed makes no sense.
+Spending $100 million now to facilitate a future connection that might or might not ever be needed makes no sense.

 o RAB wants to extend a $1 billion subway east of the TTC in order to “tie in” with an as yet undefined subaqueous rail tube.
-This should be rejected.
-Not every future city or regional action can be anticipated or acted upon ahead of time.
+This proposal should also be rejected.
+Not every future city or regional action can be effectively anticipated and acted upon ahead of time.

-o The unnecessary mezzanine level (which would require a 40-foot deep trackway) proposed for the 4th and King Station should be eliminated from the DTX design.
+o The mezzanine level proposed for the Fourth and King Station would cause the trackway to be 40 feet below grade.
+A mezzanine is not needed at this location and should be eliminated from the design.

-o The existing Caltrain rail yard at 4th and King should remain where it is.
-The delay and uncertainty caused by RAB’s obsession with moving the Rail Yard to some distant and undefined location has put the entire southwest end of DTX on hold.
-The original DTX plan, formulated almost 20 years ago, environmentally cleared and approved by all the relevant jurisdictions, does not change the existing Rail Yard.
+o The existing Caltrain rail yard at Fourth and King should remain where it is.
+The delay and uncertainty caused by RAB’s obsession with moving the yard to some distant and undefined location has put the entire southwest end of DTX on hold.
+The original DTX plan, formulated almost 20 years ago, and environmentally cleared and approved by all the relevant jurisdictions, does not relocate the existing Rail Yard.
 A substantial rail car storage capability at the north end of the line is essential to the viability of present and future passenger rail service.
-The Rail Yard should not be relocated.

 The RAB claim that rail gates would cause unacceptable traffic delays is also incorrect.
-Train-caused traffic delays on 16th Street would be less than those caused by many of San Francisco’s multi-phased traffic-signals.)
+The train-caused traffic delays on 16th Street would have far less impact than those caused by many of San Francisco’s multi-phased traffic-signals.

 Henceforth the RAB study should proceed in a manner that does not further impede or disrupt DTX.
 With political support, good planning and smart phasing, DTX can proceed expeditiously and be modified later when and as necessary.

 The north-south freeways in the West Bay are perpetually stacked up.
-Everyone agrees that there is a need for a faster and better way of traveling north and south through the Peninsula between the South Bay and San Francisco.
+Everyone agrees that there is a need for a faster and better way of traveling through the Peninsula between the South Bay and downtown San Francisco.
 An electrified and extended Caltrain system will meet that need.
-Yet local and regional jurisdictions have dithered over the DTX project for almost two decades; during her tenure as TTC/DTX Director, Maria Ayerdi was the only local public official consistently committed to advancing the DTX project.
+Yet the local and regional jurisdictions have dithered over DTX for almost two decades.
+During her tenure as TTC/DTX Director, Maria Ayerdi was the only local public official consistently committed to advancing the project.

 If the public sector cannot summon the political will and demonstrate the organizational skills needed to get the job done, the project should be turned over to private industry.
 BATWG is confident that this would both speed up the work and cut costs.
-If a group of the Bay Area’s richest hi-tech companies and/or hi-tech executives could be persuaded to help sponsor the project its financial problems would likely also be resolved.
+If a group of the Bay Area’s richest high tech companies and/or executives could be persuaded to help sponsor the project, its financing would likely quickly fall into place.

 BATWG (www.batwgblog.com) does not oppose responsible land use improvement in Mission Bay.
-However we believe that DTX has been undeservedly receiving short shrift that it’s time for that to change.
+However, DTX has been undeservedly receiving short shrift and it’s time for that to change.